 Reports to Council

 The Integrity Commissioner generally completes investigations within 90 days or less.
-After the Integrity Commissioner has completed the investigation, a final investigation report will be provided to Regional Council on an open session council agenda.
+After the Integrity Commissioner has completed the investigation, a final investigation report will be provided to Council on an open session council agenda.
 The final investigation report will identify the complainant and the Member of Council involved.
-An annual report is also submitted to Regional Council summarising the number of complaints and findings.
+An annual report is also submitted to Council summarizing the number of complaints and findings.